oxfamamerica/django-media-explorer/README.md

 ##v0.3.0

 - You can now use DME custom model fields (MediaField and RichTextField) in your models.
+- You could previously only use one media field on a page - now you can have as many media fields as you want.
+- When you select an image to insert into a richtext field, via the admin page, a list of the current image sizes are listed - so you no longer have to guess which size is available.

 ##v0.2.0
 You can now use DME with Django 1.7+